Campaign will run from

 January 1 – January 31, 2023

 Ideas on How to Run the Campaign

-Actively Distributing the Bottles
+Actively Distributing the Bottles (Contact FRCZ for bottles)

 When it is time to distribute the bottles the method you choose will dictate the success of your campaign.
 Handing out bottles passively (having them on a table in the back) is OK, but the participation rate will be quite low.
 It is by far better to have your liaisons recruit a few volunteers to hold baskets of bottles at the exits and ask if each person would like one as they exit.
 Have the volunteers offer the bottle to each person, including children

 and teens, and have a small script they can say as each person passes.

 Or, take a “Reverse Offering” and pass basket of bottles down each row for parishioners to take without even leaving their seats!
 Or, have a bottle distribution where the bottles are lined up on the platform and people come up right after your speech to

 take with them (normally done while singing/praying).
 In general, it is far better to come up with a method of distribution that presents each person with a real time opportunity rather than requiring them to pick up the bottle at a later time.
 Removing that small barrier can make a huge difference.
 Sometimes new churches will be a bit hesitant to use such a forward method but after a few campaigns try to promote the active method again.
 By then your relationship should help get more bottles out.